-- First common misconception (or bad habit) of beginners is to apply too much pressure on the string.
+- The first common misconception (or bad habit) of beginners is to apply too much pressure on the string.
 That’s not their fault.
 They don’t have enough technique to use the proper bow speed to go with the pressure they apply.
 Plus, they want to make a sound by pressing the string with the help of the strength of their arm.
 That prevents the string from vibrating.
 The string has to make rounds in space in order to vibrate.
 The pressure prevents the string from moving freely in space, that is to say, from vibrating.
 And as you can’t get a bad vibration, you get none at all.

 - Secondly, a squeaking sound is produced by a bad contact point of the bow on the string.
 When the string is played fast, the point of contact has to be closer to the scroll.
 When played slow, it has to be closer to the bridge.
 When the pressure is weak, closer to the scroll, but when there is a lot of pressure, closer to the bridge.
-And lastly, when the left-hand plays in high positions, the string becomes shorter.
+And lastly, when our left hand plays in high positions, the string becomes shorter.
 The consequence is that the point of contact has to go closer to the bridge, again, to allow the string to vibrate freely.

-- Lastly, when the hair of the bow vibrates the string, there is a vertical pressure.
+- Lastly, when the hair of the bow vibrates the string, there is vertical pressure.
 When the bow changes direction, that pressure has to be relieved slightly, otherwise, you will make a new sound with the pressure already applied (as opposed to progressively applied).
 This will squeak or even make a whistling sound if the string is not gripped properly.

 These tables will give you the right point of contact of the bow to the string, depending on pressure and/or bow speed.